zakcali/gpt-oss-gradio-chat/README.md

 ## Configuration

-Before running the "gpt-oss-gradio-Groq.py" script, you need to set your API keys as environment variables.
+Before running the "gpt-oss-gradio-Groq.py" script, you need to set your API key as environment variables.

 ### For the Groq script:
 ```bash